-Sick leave should be deducted in work days or partial work days with the understanding that the work week is normally Monday through Friday.
+Sick leave should be deducted in work days or partial days with the understanding that a work week is normally Monday through Friday.
 A faculty member should report sick leave even though not scheduled to teach a class on that particular day.

 Sick leave may be used for periods of illness, injury, maternity, or medical appointment.
-If the period of illness will result in absence from work or more than 10 work days, the employee must submit to the Dean and Personnel an Application for Disability Leave With and Without Pay (Form P-75).
+If the absence from work is more than 10 work days, faculty must submit to the Dean and to the Division of Human Resources an Application for Disability Leave With and Without Pay (Form P-75).

-If the period of disability certified by the physician exceeds the amount of accrued sick leave, the faculty member may apply for annual leave or authorized leave without pay.
-The request for authorized leave may not be denied for illness or disability which has been certified by a physician for a permanent employee who has served satisfactorily in the University System for a period of six months or more.
+If the period of disability certified by the physician exceeds the amount of accrued sick leave, the faculty member may use annual leave, if available, or apply for authorized leave without pay.
+The request for authorized leave may not be denied for illness or disability which has been certified by a physician for a faculty member not on term appointment who has served satisfactorily at the University for a period of six months or more.
 The amount of authorized sick leave may not exceed the time certified by the physician.
-The total period of leave may not exceed 180 work days of leave with pay or 180 calendar days of combined leave with and without pay.
+The total period of leave may not normally exceed 180 work days of leave with pay or 180 calendar days of combined leave with and without pay.
 In extenuating circumstances and at the discretion of the President or the President's designee, the period of authorized leave may be extended up to a combined total of 365 calendar days.

-Up to 5 days of available sick leave may be used in each calendar year to care for a member of the immediate family.
-(As defined in PSER1.06).
+Up to eight days of available sick leave may be used in each calendar year to care for a member of the immediate family.

-Up to 6 weeks of sick leave may be used for the adoption of a child, provided the person applying for the leave is the primary care-giver.
+Up to six weeks of available sick leave may be used for the adoption of a child, provided the person applying for the leave is the primary care-giver.